Literacy Resources/RI

 Jean McNiff - a place for learning, sharing and creating new knowledge, developed by an earll practitioner of and advocate for action research.

-Lancaster Poster Projects - wonderful graduate student projects investigating literacy practices in England; part of Lancaster University's larger literacy research site, The Literacy and Research Group home page
+Lancaster Poster Projects - wonderful graduate student projects investigating literacy practices in England; part of Lancaster University's larger literacy research site, Lancaster Literacy Research Centre

 Local teachers tackle reflection - a report from the Providence Journal about a summer learning opportunity for K-12 teachers